-US hiring blows past expectations in March
+US Hiring Blows Past Expectations In March

-US hiring rose much more than expected last month, according to government data published Friday, increasing the chances that the Federal Reserve will remain on pause for longer as it weighs when to start cutting interest rates.
+(MENAFN- Jordan Times) WASHINGTON - US hiring rose much more than expected last month, according to government data published recently, increasing the chances that the Federal Reserve will remain on pause for longer as it weighs when to start cutting interest rates.

-The world's largest economy added 303,000 jobs in March, up from a revised 270,000 new jobs created month earlier, the Department of Labor announced.

-The surge, coming seven months before the November election pitting President Joe Biden against former Republican president Donald Trump, was far above market expectations of an increase of 200,000, according to Briefing.com.

-The unemployment rate ticked lower to 3.8 percent from 3.9 percent in February, in line with expectations -- and maintaining the longest streak of below-four-percent joblessness in decades.
+The unemployment rate ticked lower to 3.8 per cent from 3.9 per cent in February, in line with expectations - and maintaining the longest streak of below 4 per cent joblessness in decades.

 "Today's report marks a milestone in America's comeback," Biden said in a statement.
 "Three years ago, I inherited an economy on the brink.
 With today's report of 303,000 new jobs in March, we have passed the milestone of 15 million jobs created since I took office."

-Beyond the headline number, wage growth increased 0.3 percent on a monthly basis, while average hourly earnings were up 4.1 percent from a year earlier, Labor Department figures showed.
+Beyond the headline number, wage growth increased 0.3 per cent on a monthly basis, while average hourly earnings were up 4.1 per cent from a year earlier, Labour Department figures showed.

+The labour force participation rate was little changed at 62.7 per cent.

+Many of the new jobs were created in the health care and government sectors, while construction and leisure and hospitality also saw big gains.

-While the overall unemployment rate fell slightly, it rose for Black Americans, while falling for both Asians and Hispanics.
+While the overall unemployment rate fell slightly, it rose for Black Americans, while declining for both Asians and Hispanics.

+Wall Street stocks climbed following the report's publication, bouncing back after tumbling in the prior sessions over geopolitical concerns.

-Policymakers at the Fed, led by Chairman Jerome Powell, have been debating when will be the right time to begin lowering interest rates, as they look to return inflation firmly to their long-term target of two percent without damaging the buoyant US economy.
+Policymakers at the Fed, led by Chairman Jerome Powell, have been debating when will be the right time to begin lowering interest rates, as they look to return inflation firmly to their long-term target of 2 per cent without damaging the buoyant US economy.

 "It's a big number, and you can't argue with it," Allianz Trade's senior North America economist, Dan North, told AFP, referring to 303,000 new jobs that were created last month.